zeandcode/nodejs-mongodb-api/README.md

 #nodejs-mongodb-api

 Here's a super simple drop-in API template for Node.js.
+I've released this for a couple of use cases:

+* You're a Node.js beginner and you're interested in seeing how a simple REST API might look.
+* You need a quick project skeleton for a hack-day.

 ## Usage